Bokka-kartik/Blooms-VLITS/README.md

  step-6: Your project should now be set up and ready to use

+## keynote
-keynote: Make sure to activate your environment every time before running the project.
+Always activate your virtual environment before running the project.

+Make sure the model file is placed correctly under the model/ folder.

+This project is designed for educational environments and can be expanded further with REST APIs or database integration.

+## Contributions
+Pull requests and issues are welcome.
+Let's improve education tech together!